 If you feel lost, confused, or discouraged at any step in the process, we can lend a hand.
 Let us know what you’re working on improving and we’ll do absolutely everything we can to support you.
-Reach out to us email@example.com or set a time to talk with us
+Reach out to us firstname.lastname@example.org or set up a coaching session.

-Line Sheet 201 is brought to you by Etan and Emily at Wholesale In a Box.
+Line Sheet 201 is brought to you by Wholesale In a Box.
 Wholesale In a Box is an all-in-one system that makes it easier to introduce your work to stores & cultivate stockist reorders.
 You make it happen.
 We make it easier.

 MORE TRAINING ON RELATED TOPICS...